 Day 14 to 17: December 9 to 12 ~ Pristine Antarctica

 Finally, we will be arriving in Antarctica — a place dedicated to peace and science, and a place that has evolved through the millennia without human interference.
 As I’ve already mentioned, activities will depend on the weather but as opportunities arise we will always try to aim to launch our kayaks, pitch tents ashore, and go on unforgettable hikes to explore the most beautiful, untouched places in the area.

-Throughout our stay, we will be exploring the West of Antarctica or commonly called as the Antarctica Peninsula.
-But on our way, we will also make stops to several nearby islands such as Deception Island, Half Moon Island, and Brown Bluff wherein we can witness various unique sceneries that are not limited to flat-topped bergs, beach sprinkled with lava “bombs”, rust-colored bluff, and so much more!
+Throughout our stay, we will be exploring the West of Antarctica or commonly called the Antarctica Peninsula.
+But on our way, we will also make stops to several nearby islands such as Deception Island, Half Moon Island, and Brown Bluff wherein we can witness various unique sceneries that are not limited to flat-topped bergs, beaches sprinkled with lava “bombs”, rust-colored bluff, and so much more!

-With all that said, there are also some other things that I’m excited for and which I hope we will be able to do: doing a polar plunge and stopping by Port Lockroy (to send postcards from!) for instance.
+With all that said, there are also some other things that I’m excited about and which I hope we will be able to do: doing a polar plunge and stopping by Port Lockroy (to send postcards from!) for instance.

 Anyhow, we will surely have days wherein we will be feasting our eyes on the various wildlife found in the peninsula and on the massive icebergs that are in striking blue colors.

 Day 18 to 20: December 13 to 15 ~ Back to Drake Passage and then Disembarkation

 After some magnificent days exploring Antarctica, MS Fram will start to head north as we make our way back to the South American continent.
 This will be the perfect time to fondly reminisce on our expedition and to attend sessions for recapping our Antarctica experience — after all, it will take us about 40 hours to reach Ushuaia in good weather.